-6.3 Design and Development
+4.3 Design and Development

-The design and development stage is characterized by identifying and analyzing the function(s) of the product.
-This stage includes the design and development of the system hardware, software, and associated user interfaces.
+This stage is characterized by identifying and analyzing the function(s) of the product including design and development of the product and associated user interfaces.
 The human factors effort converts the results of the analyses into a detailed design to create a human-system interface that will operate within human performance capabilities and meet the product's functional objectives.

-6.3.1 Preliminary Analyses
+4.3.1 Preliminary Analyses

-Preliminary analyses and evaluations are performed to identify user characteristics, user tasks, user interface components, and use issues early in the design process.
-One of the most important outcomes of these preliminary analyses is the comprehensive identification and categorization of user tasks, leading to a list of critical tasks.
-Each task is analyzed to determine the human performance parameters; the criticality of the task in accomplishing the objective; the system, equipment, software and associated user interfaces; and the environmental conditions under which the tasks are conducted.
-Gaps between human performance requirements and target and foreseeable user capabilities and approach for mitigation should be identified.
-Users' strengths, limitations, preferences, and expectations should be considered when specifying which activities are carried out by the users and which functions are carried out by the product itself.
+Conduct preliminary analyses and evaluations to identify user characteristics, user tasks, user interface components, and use issues early in the design process.
+Determine human performance parameters; the criticality of the task in accomplishing the objective; the system, equipment, software and associated user interfaces; and the environmental conditions.
+Identify gaps between human performance requirements and foreseeable user capabilities, and approach for mitigation.
+Consider users' strengths, limitations, preferences, and expectations when specifying which activities are carried out by the users and which functions are carried out by the product itself.